christopher-w-murphy/Digital-HTC-Architecture/README.md

 ## Acknowledgements

-This process was inspired by [Programming Historian](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation).
+The structure of this program was originally inspired by [Programming Historian](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation).
 (Note they have installation instructions for Windows.)
-I'm using DeepL for translation as it was recommended to me for translation performance purposes.
+My tech stack is different from theirs.
+Notably, my frontend was made with Streamlit.
+Additionally, I'm using DeepL for translation as it was recommended to me for translation performance purposes.